 Students in Doctoral Degree Programs

-Analysis of results and challenges: Ph.D. student enrollment was 350 for FY18, a decrease of about 20% from the peak in FY12 (which included all UA PhD students) and 15% relative to FY14.
+Analysis of results and challenges: Ph.D. student enrollment was 321 for FY19, a decrease of about 27% from the peak in FY12 (which included all UA PhD students) and 16.8% relative to FY15.
 UAF’s Ph.D. programs are mainly in the sciences and engineering and are strongly intertwined with external research funding and graduate student research assistantships, so the decrease over the past five years in grant and contract funding is a major reason for the enrollment decrease over that period.
-Although research expenditures are forecast to increase in FY19, PhD enrollment will likely continue to be affected by the recent downward trend in state general fund support for the University, which has decreased the number of teaching assistantships available to Ph.D. students.

 |C: Result - Increased the graduation rate of first-time full-time degree-seeking freshmen.|

 Associate Three-Year Graduation Rate